xcape-io/ArduinoProps/Arduino_Props.md

 Moreover, SSH command can be used to remotely change the MQTT server IP address, *ArduinoProps library* read this address at sketch start.

-Therefore, Arduino YUN or YUN shield is the preferred solution for props with Arduino boards because it will be very easy to sustain over time and greatly facilitates fallback plans to ensure maximum uptime.
+Therefore, **Arduino YUN or YUN shield is the preferred solution for props with Arduino boards** because it will be very easy to sustain over time and greatly facilitates fallback plans to ensure maximum uptime:
+- **Arduino Yún**
+- **Arduino Yún Rev 2**
+- **Arduino Mega 2560 Rev3 + Dragino Yún Shield**
+- **Elegoo Mega 2560 R3 + Dragino Yún Shield**

 # Arduino Ethernet and Wifi
 Arduino with Ethernet or Wifi shield is suitable to build an Escape Room Props, however the sketch must be uploaded with an USB cable, so it is not convenient for props design and worse for props in production.

-Therefore I strongly advise Arduino YUN or YUN shield for Escape Room props.
+# Compatible hardware
+The library is compatible with any Arduino board with Ethernet or Wifi capability.

+For Wifi hardware, only **WiFiNINA** boards will compile "as is" (Arduino Uno WiFi Rev 2, Arduino NANO 33 IoT, Arduino MKR 1010 and Arduino MKR VIDOR 4000).

+For others Wifi hardware, replace the `#include <WiFiNINA.h>` statement with appropriate one (`#include <ESP8266WiFi.h>` for ESP8266) in `WifiProps.h`:
+* Sparkfun WiFly Shield – <a href="https://github.com/dpslwk/WiFly" target="_blank">library</a>
+* TI CC3000 WiFi - <a href="https://github.com/sparkfun/SFE_CC3000_Library" target="_blank">library</a>
+* Intel Galileo/Edison
+* ESP8266
+* ESP32

+The *AduinoProps* library has been tested with:
+- Arduino Yún
+- Arduino Yún Rev 2
+- Arduino Mega 2560 Rev3 + Dragino Yún Shield
+- Elegoo Mega 2560 R3 + Dragino Yún Shield
+- Arduino Uno WiFi Rev 2
+- Arduino NANO 33 IoT
+- Arduino MKR 1010
+- Arduino MKR VIDOR 4000

 ## Author